kserra1/CS326Team2/team/reports/kieran-serra.md

 ### Task: Set up initial GitHub repository and project structure as well as communication

 - **Details:**
   - Created the main repository
   - Set up folders for `team/m2` and `reports`
   - Created slack workspace for efficient communication within the group

 - **Link to Commit:** [Slack commit](https://github.com/kserra1/CS326Team2/commit/fbb887eb29716258daff32c4ab99ae0e7a9d517e)

 ## October 13, 2024

-### Task: Create Problem.md file in GitHub repository as a base starting point for the remainder of Milestone 2 and the entirety of the project.
+### Task: Create Problem.md file in GitHub repository as a base starting point for the remainder of Milestone 2 and the entirety of the project

 - **Details:**
   - Created the problem statement and problem description